"No 1 does it better": Ebuka glitters in corporate fit to crown BBTitans winner

 - The seasoned host told his fans and followers how prepared he was to handle his duties effectively tonight

-Nigerian media personality Ebuka Obi-Uchendu is set to crown the winner of the BBTitans season
+Nigerian media personality Ebuka Obi-Uchendu is set to crown the winner of the BBTitans first season.

 The most-loved TV host's ensemble was in sparkling corporate attire, which left fans wanting more of his elegance.